Buying a REO or foreclosure in Fall River

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to counter offer.
-At this point it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be dealing with a process that generally involves several people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+Once you've presented your offer, you can expect the bank to respond with a counter offer.
+From there it will be your decision whether to accept their counter, or submit another counter offer.
+Realize, you'll be dealing with a process that usually involves several people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.